Proudly serving Ashland, Minocqua, Marquette, Marquette, Houghton, Iron Mountain and surrounding areas.

 If you suspect that your home may have been damaged by street creep, or that it has any other foundation problem, we're the contractors for you.
-At JL Basement Waterproofing Co. - Bessemer, we specialize in repairing structural issues of all types, and we have a warranted solution for street creep that will permanently solve your problem.
+At Northland Basement Systems, we specialize in repairing structural issues of all types, and we have a warrantied solution for street creep that will permanently solve your problem.

-We provide free, no-obligation foundation repair quotes throughout our Michigan and Wisconsin service area, including Ironwood, Houghton, Ashland, the surrounding areas of Calumet, Eagle River, Hancock, Iron River, Phillips, Minocqua, Park Falls, and nearby.
-Call or e-mail is today to schedule an appointment!
+We provide free, no-obligation foundation repair quotes throughout our Michigan and Wisconsin service area, including Ashland, Marquette, Iron Mountain, the surrounding areas of Escanaba, Iron Mountain, Ironwood, Eagle River, Hancock, Iron River, Phillips, and nearby.
+Call or email us today to schedule an appointment!

 More about our foundation services.

 Street creep is a common foundation problem that's caused by the thermal expansion and contraction of concrete streets and pavement surrounding a home.

 Like many materials, concrete expands when it's hot and contracts when it's cold.
 Contractors place expansion joints in sidewalks, driveways and other exterior slabs so that temperature-induced expansion and contraction won't cause a slab to crack.

 Expansion joints divide a large expanse of concrete into individual slabs that can expand and contract independently.
 Temperature fluctuations throughout the seasons will cause these joints to widen in the colder months and narrow during hot weather.

 Problems with street creep begin to arise during the cold winter months, when the widened joints become filled with materials like sand or gravel.